natecrow/media-sharing-site/README.md

 # media-sharing-site
-personal project for me to learn Python, Django, and web development in general
+This is a personal project for me to learn and practice Python, Django, and web development in general.